-As of the 2016-2017 school year, Oklahoma’s schools were home to more than 46,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Oklahoma were Spanish, Vietnamese, Cherokee, Burmese, and Hmong.
+As of 2019, Oklahoma’s schools were home to more than 60,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Oklahoma have been Spanish, Vietnamese, Cherokee, Burmese, and Hmong.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Oklahoma is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2006.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.